 and strike down those who hate him.

-24 My faithfulness and steadfast love shall be with him;
+24 My faithfulness and love shall be with him, *

-26 He shall cry to me, “You are my Father,
+26 He will say to me, 'You are my Father, *

-28 For-ever I will keep my steadfast love for him,
+28 I will keep my love for him for ever, *

-and my covenant with him will stand firm.
+and my covenant will stand firm for him.

-and his throne as long as the heavens endure.
+and his throne as the days of heaven."

 13 For the promise that he would inherit the world did not come to Abraham or to his descendants through the law but through the righteousness of faith.
 14If it is the adherents of the law who are to be the heirs, faith is null and the promise is void.
 15For the law brings wrath; but where there is no law, neither is there violation.